-During the procurement testing for 2014, there was a W-9 missing from the sample selected for testing (1 of 8) and a 1099 was not issued.
+During the procurement testing for 2016, there was one vendor missing W-9's from the sample selected for testing (1 of 5) and it could not be determined if a 1099 should be issued for one vendor.
 We recommend annually requesting vendors provide W-9's to ensure 1099's can be completed accurately.